Psychology, Mental Health & Telehealth Services

 5. What are the differences between the clinicians we have at our practice?

-A Mental Health Social Worker has completed a four-year tertiary degree in social work and an additional two years of supervised experience with a specialisation in mental health.
+A Mental Health Social Worker has completed a minimum four-year tertiary degree in social work and an additional two years of supervised experience with a specialisation in mental health.

 6. What sorts of therapies are there and how are they different?